-- Module 1: An Introduction to International Accounting: Definition, need and scope of international accounting.
-Factors that contribute to accounting diversity at the international level.
-Harmonization of accounting.
+- Module 1: Financial Reporting at the International Level: Definition and scope of international accounting; Factors influencing diversity in accounting practices at international level and its effects.
+Diverse roles of accounting in countries.
+Case study analysis. - Module 2: Harmonization and Standardization at International Level: Meaning of and Rationale for harmonisation.
+Pressures for and obstacles to harmonisation.
+Meaning of standardisation.
 International Financial Reporting Standards.
-Analysis of annual reports and case studies. - Module 2: Accounting for Foreign Exchange Rate Fluctuations: An overview of foreign currency markets and exchange rates.
+IFRS adoption or convergence in countries around the world.
+Role of IASB, IFAC, IOSCO, and U.N. in international accounting harmonisation and standardisation. - Module 3: Accounting for Foreign Exchange Rate Fluctuations: An overview of foreign currency markets and exchange rates.
 Accounting for spot and forward foreign currency transactions.
 Foreign currency translation methods- current rate method, current/non-current method, monetary/non-monetary method and temporal method.
 IFRS on foreign currency exchange accounting.
-Problems and Case study analysis. - Module 3: International Transfer Pricing: Evolution, meaning and objectives of transfer pricing.
+Problems and Case study analysis. - Module 4: International Transfer Pricing: Evolution, meaning and objectives of transfer pricing.